 Mother of vinegar is used to accelerate the fermentation process and ensure a more uniform product.
 It also happens to be packed with animo acids, vitamins, and minerals that can be very beneficial in beauty applications (even if it does look a little creepy floating in the bottom of the vinegar!)

 Bragg’s is often considered the gold standard for high quality, raw, and unfiltered apple cider vinegar with the mother, and you can find it in the vinegar aisle of most grocery stores.
+Another good thing to know about vinegar is that you don’t have to worry about using it, no matter how old your bottle is, because vinegar never goes bad.

 9 Of The Best Beauty Benefits Of Apple Cider Vinegar